Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: Probing HNLs with DUNE and LEGEND-1000

-In the following, we discuss four hypothetical experimental outcomes, namely, (a) both DUNE and LEGEND-1000 observe a signal, (b) DUNE observes signal events but not LEGEND-1000, (c) LEGEND-1000 observes signal event but not DUNE and (d) both DUNE and LEGEND-1000 see zero events.
-We sample the parameter space using a Markov chain Monte Carlo (MCMC) to find the posterior parameter distribution for a given likelihood formed by the Poisson-Lambda distribution in Eq.~\eqref{eq:Poisson-lambda}, for DUNE and LEGEND-1000.
-We scan over the parameters $\log_{10}(s_{e1}^2)$, $\log_{10}(r_\Delta)$ and $\cos\phi_{e1}$ in the range $[-12,-6]$, $[-4,0]$ and $[-1,1]$, respectively, using a flat prior, in analysis (a) and (b).
+In the following, we discuss four hypothetical experimental outcomes, namely, (A) both DUNE and LEGEND-1000 observe a signal, (B) DUNE observes signal events but not LEGEND-1000, (C) LEGEND-1000 observes signal events but not DUNE and (D) both DUNE and LEGEND-1000 see no signal events.
+We sample the parameter space using an MCMC to find the posterior parameter distribution for a given likelihood formed by the Poisson-Lambda distribution in Eq.~\eqref{eq:Poisson-lambda}, for DUNE and LEGEND-1000.
+We scan over the parameters $\log_{10}(|\Theta_{e1}|^2)$, $\log_{10}(r_\Delta)$ and $\cos\phi_{e1}$ in the range $[-12,-6]$, $[-4,0]$ and $[-1,1]$, respectively, using a flat prior, in analysis (a) and (b), i.e., $m_N$ is assumed to be known and fixed to the value in the benchmark scenario considered.
 In (c) and (d), $m_N$ is also scanned over the range $[0.1, 1.0]$~MeV.
-For each benchmark point, we insert the expected event rate for LEGEND-1000 and DUNE, following the Asimov data set approach~\cite{Cowan:2010js}, setting the number of observed events $n_\text{obs}$ for each experiment equal to the number of expected events $\lambda_\text{sig} + \lambda_\text{bkg}$ in a benchmark scenario.
-In the case of no signal we set $n_\text{obs} = \lambda_\text{bkg}$.